cf-toolsuite/cf-butler/README.md

 ### Managing policies

 Creation and deletion of policies are managed via API endpoints by default.
-When an audit trail is important to you, you may opt to set `cf.policies.provider` to `git`.
+When an audit trail is important to you, you may opt to set `cf.policies.git.uri` -- this property specifies the location of the repository that contains policy files in JSON format.

 When you do this, you shift the lifecycle management of policies to Git.
 You will have to specify additional configuration, like

-* `cf.policies.uri` the location of the repository that contains policy files in JSON format
-* `cf.policies.commit` the commit id to pull from
+* `cf.policies.git.commit` the commit id to pull from
   * if this property is missing the latest commit will be used
-* `cf.policies.filePaths` an array of file paths of policy files
+* `cf.policies.git.filePaths` an array of file paths of policy files

+If you want to work with a private repository, then you will have to specify

+* `cf.policies.git.username`
+* `cf.policies.git.password`

+one or both are used to authenticate.
+In the case where you may have configured a personal access token, set `cf.policies.git.username` equal to the value of the token.

 Policy files must adhere to a naming convention where: